HomeDirectoriesA Step-by-Step Guide to Getting Listed on 10 Major Directories

 Reality: Directories actively penalise this practice.
 “Joe’s Pizza” is correct; “Joe’s Pizza Best Pizza in London Cheap Pizza Delivery” will get you suspended.

-Business descriptions need to be informative yet concise.
-Most directories allow 750-1000 characters.
+Business descriptions should be informative yet concise.
+Most directories allow 750 to 1000 characters.
 Focus on what you do, who you serve, and what makes you different.
-Avoid marketing speak – stick to facts.
+Skip the marketing speak and stick to facts.
 Include your main services, service area, and any specialisations.

-Operating hours seem straightforward until you consider holidays, seasonal changes, and special circumstances.
+Operating hours seem straightforward until you factor in holidays, seasonal changes, and special circumstances.
 List your regular hours accurately and update them for holidays.
 Nothing frustrates customers more than showing up to find you’re closed when the directory says you’re open.

-Service area businesses face unique challenges.
-If you’re a plumber serving multiple cities, most directories let you specify your service radius or list specific areas.
-Be realistic – claiming you serve an entire state when you actually work within 20 miles dilutes your local relevance.
+Service area businesses face their own challenges.
+If you’re a plumber serving several cities, most directories let you specify a service radius or list specific areas.
+Be realistic.
+Claiming you serve an entire state when you actually work within 20 miles dilutes your local relevance.

 Photos tell your story better than words.
-You’ll typically need:
+You’ll usually need:

 • Logo (square format, minimum 250×250 pixels)